coherentgraphics/coherentpdf.js/README.md

 Use
 ---

+cpdf.js can be used from both node and the browser.

 The file cpdflibtest.js uses every function in cpdf.js.
+Call ./run to run it in node.

 In the dist/ directory: